Rodolfo Gonzales: Boxing career

 Gonzales had a successful professional boxing career and at one time was ranked as a top three Featherweight by Ring Magazine.
 However, he always lost when competing at the highest level and never received a shot at the title.
 He retired from the ring in 1955 after compiling a record of 63 wins, 11 losses, and 1 draw.
 Gonzales found the sport empowering, saying, "I bleed as the vicious gloves of hunger cut my face and eyes, as I fight my way from stinking barrios to the glamour of the ring and the lights of fame or mutilated sorrow."
 His success in boxing lent him a prominence that he would later capitalize upon during his political career.
 He was inducted into the Colorado Sports Hall of Fame in 1988.
 When Gonzales turned to politics, he was ranked the 5th best boxer in the world.

+He once fought Willie Pep, losing by decision.